vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

                 myplugin.py

 yt-dlp looks for these yt_dlp_plugins namespace folders in many locations (see below) and loads in plugins from all of them.
-Set the environment variable YTDLP_NO_PLUGINS to something nonempty to disable loading plugins entirely.

 See the wiki for some known plugins